 To be clear, I am not claiming that Phyllanthus killed the Lyme pathogen.
 No studies will support such a claim.
 However, I am convinced that the tea supported my immune system and interacted with the Lyme pathogen in ways that allowed my body to clear the infection.
 The more I learned about Phyllanthus niruri, the more I appreciated the actions of its phytoconstituents and the support it can offer to the body’s immune system.

 In full disclosure, it took time for my body and brain to fully recover.
 I had neuro-Lyme, Lyme induced arthritis, and muscle weakness.
 It was nearly a year after my negative test, for example, before my right shoulder returned to full strength.
 While this is my personal story, it’s backed by science.
 (Type “Phyllanthus niruri” into the National Institutes of Health search engine to get a hint of the extensive research on this amazing plant.)

-I encourage you to check out our articles on Lyme disease, Phyllanthus niruri, and chronic illness support, along with resources about our company, our healing herbs, and our free e-book.
+I encourage you to check out our articles on Lyme disease and Lyme treatment, Phyllanthus niruri, and chronic illness support, along with resources about our company, our healing herbs, and our free e-book.